grafana/grafana/docs/sources/setup-grafana/installation/kubernetes.md

 ## Deploy Grafana Enterprise on Kubernetes

 The process for deploying Grafana Enterprise is almost identical to the process above, except for some extra steps required to add in your license file.
-They are described in the following sections.

 ### Obtain Grafana Enterprise license

 To run Grafana Enterprise, you need a valid license.
 [Contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise) to obtain the license.
 This topic assumes that you already have done this and have a `license.jwt` file.
 Your license should also be associated with a URL, which we will use later in the topic.

-### Create License Secret
+### Create license secret

 Create a Kubernetes secret from your license file using the following command: